Health and Safety and Computers

 - Look into the distance from time to time and blink often

-The HSE advises that action should be taken before employees get tired rather than after and that short and frequent breaks are preferable to long and infrequent ones.
+Health and Safety and Computers – The HSE advise that action should be taken before employees get tired rather than after and that short and frequent breaks are preferable to long and infrequent ones.

 Eye test requests

-You have freedom of choice with regard to how you provide eye tests – some employers allow their employees to choose where they have their test done and to foot the bill, while some choose to send all employee to a specific optician.
+Health and Safety and Computers – You have freedom of choice with regard to how you provide eye tests – some employers allow their employees to choose where they have their test done and to foot the bill, while some choose to send all employees to a specific optician.

 Reviewing DSE assessments